Privacy Policy and

 • Access third-party content and courses, which may require sharing with a certification body information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;

-• Access third-party content and courses, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our website;
+• Access third-party content and courses, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our Web Platforms;

 • Use the SafeTapp application, which may collect location data and allows third parties to access your name, registration, course marks, or certificates of completion when presented with a QR code or your identification information; or

-• Authorize us to verify to third parties the validity and status of your certificates when they enter your last name and certificate number into the public certificate verification process on our website.
+• Authorize us to verify to third parties the validity and status of your certificates when they enter your last name and certificate number into the public certificate verification process on our Web Platforms.

 Depending on how you use our services, third-party content and courses or interact with us, you might provide such information as: